kanikineeditejaswi/CodeAlpha_Music_Generator/README.md

 # 🎵 Sakura Melody AI

-A web-based AI-inspired music generation application developed as part of the CodeAlpha Artificial Intelligence Internship Program.
-The application generates unique melody sequences and allows users to play and explore automatically created musical patterns through an interactive interface.
+A web-based music generation application that creates unique melody sequences and enables real-time playback through an interactive and visually engaging interface.

 ## 🚀 Project Overview

-The purpose of this project is to explore the fundamentals of music generation by creating dynamic melody sequences and providing an engaging platform for users to experience generated musical compositions.
+This project was developed to demonstrate how technology can be used to create engaging musical experiences through automated melody generation and real-time audio playback.

 ## ✨ Key Features